modelop/pyspark-titanic-training/README.md

 ## Mocaasin Tests

 1. Verify that the input asset 1 `train.csv` and input asset 2 `test.csv` (above) exists at `/hadoop/demo/pyspark-titanic-training/data/` in the Spark cluster HDFS.
 The input asset can be in a different location, but you must update the input asset URL in testing steps below.
-2. Import this repository to ModelOp Center, selecting external repository as HDFS.
+2. Import this repository to ModelOp Center, selecting `External Attachments Storage Type` as HDFS.

 ### Test Training Job
 1. Create a new training job with the following HDFS URL assets: